nest/nest-simulator/doc/htmldoc/index.rst

     NEST is used in computational neuroscience to model and study behavior of large networks of neurons.

-    The models describe single :ref:`neuron` and :ref:`synapse` behavior and their connections.
+    The models describe single neuron and synapse behavior and their connections.
     Different mechanisms of plasticity can be used to investigate artificial learning and help to shed light on the fundamental principles of how the brain works.